Readit News logoReadit News

 sonthonax commented on New York Times Tech Guild goes on strike washingtonpost.com/style/... · Posted by u/ChrisArchitect

-lallysingh · 10 months ago
+lallysingh · a year ago

 Well let's get into what NYT does: apps and widgets for several platforms, a separate paid "games" product, advertising backend, podcasts on separate apps, visualizations for key stories.. the list goes on.
 And at a very large scale.